jiejieTop/mqttclient/README.md

 ```

 This structure mainly maintains the following:
-1. Read and write data buffers`read_buf, write_buf`
+1. Read and write data buffers`read_buf, write_buf`.
-2. Command timeout`cmd_timeout` (mainly read and write blocking time, waiting time for response, reconnection waiting time)
+2. Command timeout`cmd_timeout` (mainly read and write blocking time, waiting time for response, reconnection waiting time).
-3. Maintain the`ack` linked list` ack_handler_list`, which is the core of asynchronous implementation, and all the messages waiting for response will be mounted on this linked list
+3. Maintain the`ack` linked list` ack_handler_list`, which is the core of asynchronous implementation, and all the messages waiting for response will be mounted on this linked list.
 4. Maintain the message processing list`msg_handler_list`, which is the content that the` mqtt` protocol must implement.
-All`publish` messages from the server will be processed (provided that the corresponding messages are subscribed)
+All`publish` messages from the server will be processed (provided that the corresponding messages are subscribed).
-5. Maintain a network card interface`network`
+5. Maintain a network card interface`network`.
 6. Maintain an internal thread`thread`, all mqtt packages from the server will be processed here!
-7. Two timers, namely the reconnect timer and keep-alive timer`reconnect_timer, last_sent, last_received`
+7. Two timers, namely the reconnect timer and keep-alive timer`reconnect_timer, last_sent, last_received`.
-8. Some connection parameters`connect_params`
+8. Some connection parameters`connect_params`.
+9. interceptor_handler is interceptor callback function.

 ## mqttclient implementation